 There is a big gap between companies doing AI / ML, and companies wanting to do ML / AI work and developing this capability.
 Experienced candidates are needed to set up and establish ML / AI capabilities, but they are in very high demand.
 They want to be involved in pioneering and challenging work, but this is mostly being done in the companies that are already ahead of the curve in AI / ML, so companies trying to hire experienced talent to catch up struggle to attract the best candidates.

-Elements of AI are already being used in recruitment process to assess the suitability of candidates with the main short-term goal of reducing unconscious bias, however, data can be problematic.
+Elements of AI are already being used in the recruitment process to assess the suitability of candidates with the main short-term goal of reducing unconscious bias, however, data can be problematic.
 Most companies use past selection criteria, or human assessment of candidate profiles to feed into AI which introduces bias into the technology as a starting point.
 AI in Talent Acquisition and HR is in very early stages but has the potential to drive significant change as with all functions.